 Punishment for Theft and Fraud

-When it comes to imprisonment, the length of the sentence depends on other aggravating factors such as the amount stolen, the degree of planning, the number of victims and the impact on their personal circumstances, and the destroying or concealing of papers or evidence.
+For jail sentences, , the length of the sentence depends on various aggravating factors such as the amount stolen, the degree of planning involved, whether the perpetrator abused a position of trust, the number of victims and the impact on their personal circumstances, and the destroying or concealing of papers or evidence.

 I’ve Been Charged With Theft/Fraud.
 What Do I Do Now?

-A theft or fraud conviction will result in a criminal record, which brings with it long-term consequences.
+A theft or fraud conviction will result in a criminal record, causing long-term consequences.
 Get experienced advice at every stage from DDSG Criminal Law.
 Call our team today.

 Lawyers with a practice interest in Theft and Fraud Charges